MAY '26BLOG / TUTORIALS6 MIN READ

 Send a newsletter and publish to your blog in one step

-Nashra research team
+NrNashra research team

-There is a faster way.
+There's a faster way.
 You write the post once.
 The send and the publish happen in one motion.
 Your inbox subscribers get the email.
 Your blog gets the same post at its public URL.
 One source, two surfaces, one moment.

 This piece is the honest walkthrough.
-The three ways people actually solve this today, where each one breaks, and what to look for in a setup that gets it right.
+The three ways people actually solve this today.
+Where each one breaks.
+And what to look for in a setup that gets it right.

 Why everyone defaults to writing twice